open-xchange/appsuite-middleware/documentation/components/saml/SAML Bearer Assertion Authorization Grant.md

 ---

 With version 7.8.4 the middleware supports OAuth authentication for the primary mail account via SAML Bearer Assertion Authorization Grant.
-This document describes how to configure the middleware to use an rfc6749 compliant token endpoint to gain oauth access and refresh tokens.
+This document describes how to configure the middleware to use an rfc6749 compliant token endpoint to gain oauth token pair.
 Furthermore this document describes how to extend a custom SAML implementation to support OAuth authentication.